 Because the doctoral program focuses heavily on individual research, we seek candidates with strong verbal and quantitative skills.
 We examine the coursework taken and its relevance to the intended program of study.
 Kellogg’s PhD Program is especially well suited for students who have previously studied engineering, natural sciences, or social sciences (such as economics, political science, psychology and sociology).

-For those whose native language is not English, test scores on the TOEFL or IELTS would also be required, unless you qualify for a waiver and satisfy our English proficiency requirement.
+For applicants whose native language is not English, test scores on the TOEFL or IELTS would also be required; however, some applicants may qualify for a waiver if they satisfy our English proficiency requirement.
 TOEFL/IELTS waivers are provided after an application is received and reviewed.

 Research fit is very important.
 Applicants should identify Kellogg professors who are doing research that interests them.
 Doctoral students are essentially joining the research community at Kellogg; therefore, they will draw from our faculty’s immense research expertise to support their training and personal research agenda.

 There are several online research resources available at Kellogg and Northwestern University to assist applicants when researching faculty research specialties.
 First is Kellogg’s Faculty Experts Guide, which organizes faculty by academic departments and then research expertise.
 Another useful resource is Northwestern Scholars, a searchable database of research expertise across all disciplines at Northwestern that includes faculty profiles, publications, and grant data.
-Kellogg Insight, an online monthly research magazine.
-Kellogg professors bring their latest research published in peer-reviewed journals to the public in this format, and it’s a great way to find out what is currently being studied.
+Kellogg Insight, an online monthly research magazine, brings our faculty's latest research published in peer-reviewed journals to the public, and it’s a great way to find out what is currently being studied.
 Subscriptions are also available.

 Mentoring and collaboration are trademarks of Kellogg’s PhD Program.
 Kellogg professors actively engage our doctoral students on research projects.
 Our students learn first-hand how to approach a question and utilize the technical skills acquired through their training and the vast research resources available at Kellogg to solve problems – laying the groundwork for published research.